nicdu40/remove-dev-fee-mining-software-/README.md

 If you mine on different currencies, please open another instance and modifiy your mining pool address and you mining address (see example).

-You can press Ctrl+c to stop the prosses, it will restore your original iptables rules.
+If you press Ctrl+c to stop the prosses,or reboot, it will restore your original iptables rules.

 You cann add '.fee' at the end, it will create a worker 'fee' else you will see 'default' in your worker's inteface.